Trains to Coventry

 "I love the place.
 I felt I've always been a loyal person.
 I take pride in the sense of belonging.”
 Steve Ogrizovic

-Tip 1: Book your ticket in advance to get cheap train tickets
+Tip 1: Book your ticket in advance to get cheaper train fares

-Advance tickets are released twelve weeks in advance of departure by Train Operating Companies, these tickets provide a great way of getting the cheapest train tickets to Coventry.
-The further in advance you book, the more likely you are to get these tickets, as they can get booked up quickly.
+Advance tickets are released twelve weeks before departure by Train Operating Companies.
+These fares are non-refundable and involve travelling on a specific train but provide a great way of getting the cheapest train tickets to Coventry.
+The further in advance you book, the more likely you are to get these tickets, as they can book up very quickly.
 You can purchase them up to an hour before departure if they are still available.

-With its exciting mix of industry and amenities, the city of Coventry is both a manufacturing hub and a cathedral city.
-The city faced a setback when the British motor industry collapsed in the 80s but has since recovered, thanks to its redeveloped university, vibrant culture and exciting events celebrated here throughout the year.
+With its exciting mix of industry and amenities, Coventry is both a manufacturing hub and a cathedral city.
+The city faced a setback when the British motor industry collapsed in the 80s.
+It has since recovered, thanks to its redeveloped university, vibrant culture and exciting events celebrated here throughout the year.

 Tip 2: Avoid booking fees on trains to Coventry

-At Split My Fare we do not charge booking fees or for the use of your credit card, unlike other retailers.
-We only make an additional charge if you find savings by splitting your fare, taking just 10% of the saving made.
+At Split My Fare, we do not charge booking or card fees, unlike other retailers.
+We only make an additional charge if you find cheaper tickets by splitting your fare, taking just 10% of the saving made.

-Tip 3: If your train is delayed, claim a refund
+Tip 3: If you experience a delay, claim a refund

-Even if you are delayed by as little as 15 minutes, you can make a claim a refund using the Delay Repay scheme.
-Check the policy of the train operator you are travelling with for further information and then claim the compensation through them.
+Even if you are 15 minutes late to your destination, you can claim a refund using the Delay Repay scheme.
+Check the policy of the train operator you are travelling with and then claim the compensation through them.